-I have lots of statistics available to be from the website about devices are used when your read the pages and posts here.
+I have lots of statistics available to me from the website about which devices are used when your read the pages and posts here.
 There is an almost 50/50 split between Windows and Macintosh PCs / Laptops and a similar split between iPhone and Android phones / tablets.

 Clearly, I had to find a cross-platform solution and with that in mind, I have chosen to use Zoom for lessons.
 Below you will find information on how to get your device setup and ready for lessons.

 Depending on which phone or tablet you have, on your device you can click one of the icons below to go to either Apple’s App Store or Google Play Store to download and install the Zoom app.

 If you are not reading this on the device you will use, simply open your App Store and search for ZOOM Cloud Meetings.

 When it is time for your lesson, simply open the Zoom app and click the Join a Meeting button.